fuzzylogicxx/fuzzylogic/posts/add-new-button-taxonomy-of-solutions.md

 ---
-title: "The 'Add new' button: a taxonomy of solutions"
+title: The 'Add new' button: a taxonomy of solutions
-description: "Assessing design patterns for the 'Add new item' pattern with their pros and cons"
+description: Assessing design patterns for the 'Add new item' pattern with their pros and cons
 date: 2020-09-26 08:48:00
 tags:
   - entry